owickstrom/wickstrom.tech/src/_posts/2019-03-24-property-based-testing-in-a-screencast-editor-case-study-1.md

 tags: ["property", "testing", "quality", "correctness", "haskell"]
 excerpt: |
-  This post is the first case study in the "Property-Based Testing in a Screencast Editor", covering the timeline flattening process in Komposition and how it's tested using PBT.
+  This post is the first case study in the "Property-Based Testing in a Screencast Editor" series, covering the timeline flattening process in Komposition and how it's tested using PBT.
 ---